Monday, July 23, 1945 at Potsdam, Germany

 This was not only an ice-free port to the Baltic, but it was also a historically symbolic piece of Germany.

-Initially inherited in the early 17th century as Duchy by the House of Hohenzollern (the eventual ruling dynasty of the Prussian Kingdom and German Empire), it was here that Elector Friedrich III of Brandenburg, crowned himself King Friedrich I in Prussia in 1701.
-Soon officially seated in Berlin and Potsdam, the Kingdom of Prussia would go on to play a pivotal role in shaping the politics and history of central Europe for over the next two centuries.
+Initially inherited in the early 17th century as a Duchy by the House of Hohenzollern (the eventual ruling dynasty of the Prussian Kingdom and German Empire), it was here that Elector Friedrich III of Brandenburg, crowned himself King Friedrich I in Prussia in 1701.
+Soon the Kingdom of Prussia – with its official seats in Berlin and Potsdam – would go on to play a pivotal role in shaping the politics and history of central Europe for over the next two centuries.

 Stalin: This was brought up at Yalta.
 We stated it was necessary to have at least one ice-free port at the expense of Germany.
 Too much blood has been spilled by the Soviet Union not to have some piece of German territory.
 Neither the President nor the Prime Minister raised any objection at Yalta, so the question was agreed upon.
 We are anxious to have that agreement confirmed at this conference.